bekk/bekk-christmas/post/react/reusing-existing-javascript-code-in-your-react-app.md

 module.exports = {Editor, histogramequalization, medianfilter, invert, colorfilter, sharpen};
 ```

-Then we can just use these functions in our code:\
+Then we can just use these functions in our code.
+I have made a new "FunctionalEditor" in React that uses the Editor and all the effect functions from the image-workshop:\
 Note that I have to include the `<canvas id="..`. because the JS depends on it.

 ```